What is Glaucoma?

 - Gently close the eye holding the lower lid out

-- Release the lid and blink a couple of times
+- Release the eyelid and blink a couple of times

 - Gently wipe away any excess liquid with a clean tissue